OpenBB-finance/OpenBB/README.md

 ```
 conda activate gst
 ```
-Note: At the end, you can deactivate it with `conda deactivate`
+Note: At the end, you can deactivate it with: `conda deactivate`

 4. Fork the Project

 - Via HTTPS: `git clone https://github.com/DidierRLopes/GamestonkTerminal.git`
 - via SSH:  `git clone git@github.com:DidierRLopes/GamestonkTerminal.git`

-Navigate into the folder with `cd GamestonkTerminal/`
+Navigate into the folder with: `cd GamestonkTerminal/`

 5. Install poetry
 ```